blues/sparrow-reference-web-app/README.md

 ## Setup

-To get started with running the Sparrow starter you need to
+To get started with running the Sparrow starter you need to:

 * [Create a Notehub account](https://dev.blues.io/notehub/notehub-walkthrough/) if you don't already have one.
 * [Create a Notehub project](https://dev.blues.io/notehub/notehub-walkthrough/#create-a-new-project) for your Sparrow devices.